 My husband Chris and I moved to America in 1998 shortly after our wedding and were quite vagabondish for the first few years.
 We lived in Dallas (N Richardson & Plano).
 Then we moved to the Chicago area (Evanston, Skokie & Wheeling), and finally in March 2003, Chris was offered a position at UTK College of Veterinary Medicine.

 We fell in love with this area; the Smokey Mountains, wonderful people and the general ambiance.
-So much so, within weeks of being here we bought a house and there we still live.
-We miss many of the eclectic stores and peoples of Chicago but not the weather or the traffic!
+So much so, within weeks of being here we bought a house.

 My creative history.